 Repairing photodamage in the skin

 If you’re looking to repair accumulated solar damage, products containing vitamin C and other antioxidants are a great choice.
 Antioxidants on the skin help to slow down processes which damage collagen and its fibers.
-Try an antioxidant serum like Flavo-C Ultraglican for daily care or Melatonik™to repair the skin at night, and see the benefits of a restorative, protective routine.
+Try an antioxidant serum like Flavo-C Ultraglican for daily care or a night serum like Isdinceutics Melatonik™ to repair the skin at night, and see the benefits of a restorative, protective routine.

 Protect and care for your skin to help you stay looking younger, longer.